-Whether or not criminal charges are filed, the College or a person may file a complaint under the following policies:
+Whether or not criminal charges are filed, the College9 or a person may file a complaint under the following policies:

 - A. Except in the cases outlined below, if a formal complaint is filed, the College will investigate and resolve the allegations through the Title IX Sexual Harassment Procedure and Grievance Process. - a.
 The Title IX Sexual Harassment Procedure and Grievance Process applies to conduct occurring: - i.
-On Jefferson College owned or controlled properties,
+On Jefferson College-owned or controlled properties, - ii.
+At College-sanctioned events, educational programs, or activities that take place off campus, including, but not limited to, study away (that occurs within the United States), internship programs, community-engaged learning, and athletics events. - b.
+For the purposes of this procedure, the conduct must: - Fall within the parameters set forth in the Title IX Sexual Harassment Procedure and Grievance Process, which defines sexual harassment, inclusive of dating violence, domestic violence, sexual assault, and stalking; and

-&lt;sup>9 Where a Complainant may decline to file a formal complaint, the Title IX Coordinator will assess the known circumstances of the situation and determine whether or not a formal complaint will be filed by the Title IX Coordinator themselves.
+9 Where a Complainant may decline to file a formal complaint, the Title IX Coordinator will assess the known circumstances of the situation and determine whether or not a formal complaint will be filed by the Title IX Coordinator themselves.
 In this situation, the Title IX Coordinator will contact the Complainant to discuss supportive measures, the filing of a formal complaint, and the grievance process.
 The Title IX Coordinator will take the Complainant's wishes into account as well as the need for campus safety when evaluating whether or not to file a complaint.